Perseus68/Project-1-Bootcamp/README.md

 We can make updates without disrupting traffic and saves on manual resources.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker
+- Install PIP
-- ...
+- Install DOcker python
+- Download and Launch docker ELK container
-- ...
+-
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- WEB-1 10.0.0.6
+- Web-2 10.0.0.5
+- ELK 10.0.0.7

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_